The Microsociology of Online Deviance (MOD-Lab)

 Ph.d.: Jonatan Mizrahi-Werner

-The Journal Club is a monthly get-together of colleagues associated with the MOD-Lab, led by Associate Professor Jakob Demant and involving researchers at all levels from postdocs to PhD students and student assistants working on their Bachelor’s and Master’s theses.
+The Journal Club is a monthly get-together of colleagues associated with the MOD-Lab, led by Professor Jakob Demant and involving researchers at all levels from postdocs to PhD students and student assistants working on their Bachelor’s and Master’s theses.
 We also like to invite Copenhagen based colleges from UCPH and beyond.

 The concept is that published journal articles are chosen in advance of each session for all that wish to attend to read and prepare brief contributions for group discussion.
 The articles or journals will relate to the overarching research areas of the MOD-Lab, including themes such as digital sociological research, netnographic methods, ethics, hate, deviance, online microsociology, criminology, and so on.